White Bread Recipe (Instant Yeast) - Soft & Buttery

 Press down on the dough with your hands and create a "flattish" rectangle with the dough.
 The dough should be roughly 1 inch high.

 Roll up the dough into a tight "jelly roll".
 FYI - Please see the short instructional videos in the tips section below on how to shape the dough if you haven't shaped bread dough before.
 It is easier to watch & learn from these short videos versus trying to explain the rolling technique step by step.

 Place the rolled up dough into the bread pan.

-Gently press down on top of the dough so the edges of the dough press out towards the sides of the bread pan.
+Press down on top of the dough so the edges of the dough press out towards the sides of the bread pan.
 This should result in little or no gaps between the dough and the bread pan.
 This helps the bread to turn into a nice loaf shape without any misshapen edges.
 Make sure that the top of the pressed down dough is roughly level (so one side isn't much higher than the other).